aolsson00/myportfolio/README.md

 # Abraham Olsson's Portfolio

-Welcome to myportfolio!
+Welcome to my portfolio!
 Here you'll find a collection of my projects, showcasing my skills and experience in bioinformatics / database development.

 ## About Me